-- H-14 Discrimination in Housing.
-Provide services to counsel tenants and landlords on their rights and responsibilities. - H-15 Rent Stabilization Act.
-Maintain tenant protections by continuing to implement and enforce the Alameda Rent Stabilization Act to help maintain affordability and prevent displacement for Alameda renters. - H-16 Monitor the Supply of Affordable Housing.
-Continue to monitor the number and expiration date of existing deed restrictions and covenants and take action to minimize the loss of affordable housing as the result of expiring restrictions. - H-17 Right of First Refusal.
-Maintain right of first refusal for tenants that are or have been displaced from their homes in Alameda. - H-18 Short-Term Housing.
-Limit short-term rentals, conversions to hotels, and prolonged vacancies, which reduce the supply of long-term housing units for sale or rent. - H-19 Home Ownership.
+Maintain tenant protections by continuing to implement and enforce the City of Alameda Rent Control Ordinance Stabilization Act and City of Alameda Fair Housing and Tenant Protection Ordinance to help maintain affordability and prevent displacement for Alameda renters. - H-16H-17 Monitor the Supply of Affordable Housing.
+Continue to monitor the number and expiration date of existing deed restrictions and covenants and take action to minimize the loss of affordable housing as the result of expiring restrictions. - H-17H-18 Right of First Refusal.
+Maintain and eEnforce Maintain_right of first refusal requirements for tenants that are or have been displaced from their homes in Alameda as the result of capital improvements.

+- H-18H-19 Short-Term Housing.
+Limit short-term rentals, conversions to hotels, and prolonged vacancies, which reduce the supply of long-term housing units for sale or rent. - H-19H-20 Home Ownership.
 Promote more affordable ownership opportunities and ownership retention strategies to create stability and wealth building for underserved communities with ownership models such as shared and limited equity ownership.